 You have the right to examine your credit file and to dispute inaccurate information.
 If you find inaccuracies on your credit report you can dispute the inaccurate information with the credit bureau or consumer reporting agency.
-Also, in most cases, you can file a direct dispute with the creditor that provided the inaccurate information to the consumer reporting agency.
+Also, in most cases, you can file a direct dispute with the creditor that provided inaccurate information to the consumer reporting agency.

 Be wary of credit experts who provide services to remove inaccurate and accurate information from your credit report for a fee.
 There are specific credit repair laws organizations must follow.